Code-Institute-Submissions/crwst/README.md

 * Checkout

 Once clicked secure checkout registered users will be taken to the checkout page.
-Only registered users will be allowed to get to this, otherwise redirected to signup/log in.
+Only registered users will be allowed to get to this, otherwise they will be redirected to signup/log in.

 This includes a form for delivery details, which if signed in and saved in their profile, will appear pre-populated.
 It also includes an order summary with total and delivery charges.